adhi2k/Gaussian/README.md

 ## Program:
 ```
-Program to solve a matrix using Gaussian elimination with partial pivoting.
+#Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: Yoga varma
+#Developed by: vasanthkumar R
-RegisterNumber: 2305002029
+#RegisterNumber: 2305002027

 import numpy as np
 import sys